 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers" (Topic 606), which provides a single comprehensive model for entities to use in accounting for revenue from contracts with customers and supersedes most current revenue recognition models.
 Subsequent to the issuance of ASU No. 2014-09, the FASB issued several additional ASUs which amended and clarified the guidance and deferred the effective date.
-The ASU is effective for annual reporting periods beginning after December 15, 2020, with certain early adoption provisions available.
-PRC is currently evaluating the full effect that the adoption of this standard will have on the financial statements.
+The ASU is effective for annual reporting periods beginning after December 15, 2019.
+PRC adopted the provisions of ASU No. 2014-09 and retrospectively applied this standard to the financial statements.
+The adoption of this accounting standard did not have a significant impact on the financial statements.